-Finding who is influential is crucial for promotion in any content publishing strategy.
-There are many ways to figure out who is influential and who is not, the trick is not to rely on one source but to steep yourself in the niche and those who are influential will become self-evident.
+Finding influencers is crucial for promotion in any content publishing strategy.
+There are many ways to figure out who is influential and who is not, the trick is not to rely on one source but to steep yourself in the niche and the top influencers in your industry will become self-evident.

 It is important when you set about creating content that you know and understand the audience which the content should be for.
 Rather than producing broad content that tries to please as many people as possible, it is more effective to focus on a specific group of people.
 Even targeting just one person if that person is influential enough to promote your message or have the ability to give you a powerful link.